-And, yes, there is a way to open up the floodgates to success.
+Yes, there is a way to open up the floodgates to success.
 The conventional LinkedIn advice isn’t detailed enough: 1) Join.
 2) Be active.
 3) Get leads.
 What?!
-So, what does one actually do?
+So, how do you actually get leads?

 Sure, you might accidentally catch a few falling leads, but in order to really win you need to do your own prospecting, LinkedIn style.
-How do you cut through the gaggle of job seekers, and find the qualified people to do business with?
+How do you cut through the gaggle of job seekers and find qualified people to do business with?

 In this article, I’m going to show you 7 tips that will help you better leverage LinkedIn to be a powerful B2B marketing tool.